Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Still.
 This was primarily a kinetic team, and that meant their support had to be mobile and multi-talented.
 Which was exactly the thing to describe their next contestant…

 “Bruuk!”
 Wilde’s grin was absolutely massive.
-“Never fuckin’ thought I’d see you again---*ow!”* Ian grimaced.
+“Never fuckin’ thought I’d see you again - *ow!”* Ian grimaced.
 “Mate, I’m not unbreakable!’’

 “That’s *Brother* Bruuk to you these days, ‘lil guy!
 Finished th’ Third Ring right ‘fore this big ball o’ muscle over her recruited me!”